25 August 2022

 Connecting with a financial adviser works like any relationship – trust is key.
 You want to be comfortable with the person you’re meeting with and be confident in the future they’re helping you plan for.

 Asking friends or colleagues for a referral can be a good starting point.
-Or you could attend an education session hosted by a financial adviser.
+Some of our education session are hosted by a financial adviser.
 This can be a great way to see how someone presents themselves before you make an appointment.

 4. Prepare before your first meeting

 First, make sure you have an overall idea of what you want to get out of the meeting and what’s important to you.
-If you’re approaching retirement age, you might want to continue working part-time for a while to ease into the next stage of your life.
-Or perhaps you’re ready to retire for good and need to put a financial plan together.
+This will depend on your stage of life, financial situation and what you want to achieve.

 Next, think about some specific topics or issues you need a hand with.
 Maybe you want to invest your super in a certain way but aren’t sure where to start.
 Or you might want to make sure your super goes to the right person when you die.
 Perhaps you're considering retirement income options, managing debt or looking to downsize your family home.
 Whatever it is you want to learn more about, it can be helpful to prepare your questions before the meeting.